grihabor/biopython/doc/Tutorial/chapter_blast.rst

-This approach makes more sense if you have your sequence(s) in a non-FASTA file format which you can extract using ``Bio.SeqIO`` (see Chapter \ `[chapter:Bio.SeqIO] <#chapter:Bio.SeqIO>`__).
+This approach makes more sense if you have your sequence(s) in a non-FASTA file format which you can extract using ``Bio.SeqIO`` (see Chapter [chapter:Bio.SeqIO]).

 Whatever arguments you give the ``qblast()`` function, you should get back your results in a handle object (by default in XML format).
-The next step would be to parse the XML output into Python objects representing the search results (Section `3 <#sec:parsing-blast>`__), but you might want to save a local copy of the output file first.
+The next step would be to parse the XML output into Python objects representing the search results (Section [sec:parsing-blast]), but you might want to save a local copy of the output file first.
 I find this especially useful when debugging my code that extracts info from the BLAST results (because re-running the online search is slow and wastes the NCBI computer time).

 [sec:saving-blast-output]